 LiDAR and imagery data for planning

-NGIS was engaged by CRCSI to develop the Pacific Island nation’s capacity to manage and use LiDAR and imagery data in planning assistance for the effects of sea level rise.
+NGIS was engaged by CRCSI (Cooperative Research Centre for Spatial Information) to develop the Pacific Island nations' capacity to manage and use LiDAR (Light Detection and Ranging) and imagery data in planning assistance for the effects of sea level rise.
 A specific objective of this CRCSI initiative was for NGIS to support the ongoing sustainability of the data, software and hardware provided to these countries as part of the program.
 This means that countries are equipped with software and hardware that can be adequately maintained by themselves post-implementation.
 Throughout 2013, NGIS attended several in-country scoping missions to determine each country’s requirements, and subsequently undertook a series of training programs to build the desired GIS capabilities of each respective government.
 NGIS also scoped the software and hardware required to effectively use the LiDAR data provided by the project to support this capacity building project.

 Nathan Quadros, Project Director, Education and Business Development Manager, Cooperative Research Centre for Spatial Information